What Is the Dental Implant Recovery Time?

 Dental Condition

-Before planning implants, it is crucial to assess the patient's periodontal health.
+Before planning implants, it is crucial to assess the patient’s periodontal health.
 The structures that support the tooth are called the periodontium, and the same periodontium must be in good condition to keep the implant and the finished prosthesis.
 Before electing to have implants, patients who smoke, have systemic diseases, have poor oral hygiene, or have gum disease should be evaluated and treated by their dentist.
-All-on-four dental implants are a promising solution for individuals with prior periodontal disease.
+All-on-four SF dental implants are a promising solution for individuals with prior periodontal disease.
 Patients with mostly missing teeth are suitable candidates for the All on Four complete Dental Arch solution.

 Proprioception